Guide To Managing WordPress With Softaculous

 Choose your preferred WordPress core settings from the three options provided.

-Choose to Enable or Disable auto-upgrade of the plugins and themes.
+Choose to Enable or Disable the auto-upgrade of the plugins and themes.

 Customize Search Engine Visibility